stargazer/django-deserializer/README.md

 ## How to use

-Simply have your Class-Based View inherit from the ``deserializer.mixins.DeserializerMixin``.
+Simply have your Class-Based View inherit from the ``deserializer.mixins.DeserializationMixin``.
 From that point on, the view has inherited the ``deserialize`` method.
 When invoked, that method deserializes and returns the request's body.

-    from deserializer.mixins import DeserializerMixin
+    from deserializer.mixins import DeserializationMixin
     from django.views.generic.base import View

-    class MyView(View, DeserializerMixin):
+    class MyView(View, DeserializationMixin):
         def post(self, request, *args, **kwargs):
             body = self.deserialize()